Biden’s punt to Congress on immigration is wearing thin with advocates

 And even as patience grows thin, advocates admit what they’re asking of the Biden administration is only a small step toward their goal.

-“So the reality is TPS is not the end game.
-The North Star is always citizenship,” said Sapunar.
+“So the reality is TPS is not the end game; the North Star is always citizenship,” Sapunar said.

 “And yes, that is in the hands of Congress to do.
 But Congress failed.
 And again, this program is now the relief that the president can offer.
 That is the best we can do considering the political scenario.
 So no, we don’t want TPS for the long term.
 The goal is always citizenship for 11 million people.”